Yuhao (Henry) Zhou

 Exposure to cloud-computing architecture and networking.

-Utilized integrated tools to manage cloud-computing resources and services for the entire R&D department.
+Utilized integrated tools to manage cloud-computing resources and services for the

 |